-Other districts shall be provided with records upon official request from the district, unless the student has an outstanding fee or fine.
-In those instances, the enrolling school will be provided with the student's academic performance, special placement, immunization history, discipline records, official juvenile court records, and history of violence The district will make all student records readily available to the enrolling school, within two (2) school days, regardless of any outstanding fees or fines the student may have. but the official transcript will be withheld until the fee or fine is discharged.
-The enrolling school shall be notified that the official transcript is being withheld due to an outstanding fee or fine.
-However, for students who meet the definition of homeless, the district will make all the student's records readily available to the enrolling school regardless of outstanding fees or fines.
+Other districts shall be provided with records upon official request from the district.
+The district will make all student records readily available to the enrolling school, within two (2) school days, regardless of any outstanding fees or fines the student may have.
 At the time of transfer of the records, parents/guardians or adult students may receive a copy of the records at their expense if requested and shall have an opportunity to challenge the contents of the records.
 Parents/guardians shall be advised through the annual Student Rights and Responsibilities Handbook that student records shall be released to another school where the student has enrolled or intends to enroll.